Do you feel like the perfect IBS diet is just out of your reach? But it’s out there somewhere, if only you knew where to look?

 We don’t get taught about nutrition at school, and even doctors don’t really get taught nutrition at medical school, so it’s not surprising as a population we don’t have a good understanding of what food does to our body.

-Coupled with lack of education about nutrition and cooking there is a huge amount of conflicting information online with different advice.
-Go low carb, carbs are evil!
+There is also a huge amount of conflicting nutrition information online all offering different advice for people with IBS.
+Go low carb!
 Focus on protein!
 Eat only fat and protein (keto)!
 Eat only plant based foods!
+It’s not surprising you don’t know who to believe.

-We have busy lives and perhaps you run out the door without breakfast in the morning, then you grab a cookie with your morning coffee at work so your blood sugars are crashing by lunchtime.
+We have busy lives and perhaps you run out the door without breakfast in the morning, then you grab a cookie with your morning coffee at work.
+Erratic eating patterns don’t help you when you have IBS, regular meals are important.

 Perhaps you forget to drink water, so you think you feel hungry, but actually you’re very thirsty.

-It’s easy when we’re rushing about to miss the signals from our body.
+It’s easy when we’re rushing about to miss the signals from our body telling us we are hungry or full.

 Perhaps you also can’t stop eating, and you have lost connection to the sensations of feeling full.
 This can happen when you regularly eat more than your body needs.